demystifyfp/demystifyfp/content/fsharp/series/fstweet/fetching-followers-and-following-users.md

   |> AR // AsyncResult<User list, Exception>
 ```

-Using the `mapFailure` function from Chessie, we are tranforming the list of exceptions into an `AggregateException` and then we are mapping it to `AsyncResult<User list, Exception>`.
+Using the `mapFailure` function from Chessie, we are transforming the list of exceptions into an `AggregateException`, and then we are mapping it to `AsyncResult<User list, Exception>`.

 With this `mapUserEntities` function in place, we can now return a `User list` in the `findFollowers` function